ricosjp/monolish/doc/monolish_docker.md

 # monolish container {#monolish_docker}
-monolish container is a container for easy use of monolish based on ubuntu20.04
+monolish container is a container for easy use of monolish based on ubuntu.

-The base OS and compiler are as follows:
-- Ubuntu 20.04
-- gcc 9.3.0

 monolish is installed in the following locations:
 - /usr/lib/